tma-Jon/On-premises-end-to-end-data-project/README.md

 - Airflow as orchestration tool, localhost:8080
 - PostgreSQL as backed storage for Airflow
 - Dremio as data LakeHouse query engine, localhost:9047
+- Debezium as data change capture tool, localhost:8085
+- Redpanda as Pub/Sub message (like Kafka), localhost:8084

 ### 1. Docker basic learning
   - Install WSL version 2 and Docker Desktop (for Windows)